SheCodesEire/portfolio-project-1/README.md

 The footer provides several key features;
 - Address: Note that the “Address” heading serves as a link to the business’s location on google maps.
 This link opens in a new tab to avoid customers leaving the site without a means of returning.
 - Opening Hours: This allows customers to quickly and easily identify opening and closing hours for the business.
-A phone number for the business.
+- Phone Number: This allows customers to contact the business owners directly if required.
 - Email and Location icons: These icons change size and colour when hovered over.
 The email icon serves as a link to the contact page allowing users to easily navigate the website and contact the business directly.
 The location icon opens the google maps location of the business in a new tab.
 - Social Media icons: Four social media icons open key social media websites in a new tab.
 These icons also change colour and size when hovered over.
 All icons contain aria labels to maintain accessibility.

 <img src="assets/images/footer.png" alt="screenshot of footer">